 Course ObjectiveI Knowledge and understanding

-1. Has demonstrable knowledge of central aspects of and current
+2. Has demonstrable knowledge of central aspects of the historically

 II Applying knowledge and understanding

 3. Is able to apply concepts of intermediality to the analysis of

 original objects or cases.